ziyenl/javascript-bits/React.md

-### React
+## React

-- modular component
+Javascript framework that emphasizes modular component.
-- Components are basic unit of organization of react app
+Components are basic unit of organization of react app.
 ___
 ### React Fragments